Fotografer tager billeder af det danske herrelandshold i fodbold i den gamle idrætspark

 Lyon 1984

-Professionals versus amateurs was no longer a theme in Danish football when the men's national team met Yugoslavia for the seventh time.
+Professionals versus amateurs was no longer a theme in Danish soccer when the men's national team met Yugoslavia for the seventh time.
 Times had changed, the best players, regardless of payment and club address, now played in the national team.
 And the best Danish players were becoming a really strong unit under the leadership of German coach Sepp Piontek.

 Tommy Troelsen ved indgangen til det Olympiske Stadion i Rom